 The creation of the Hezbollah movement itself was the direct result of the intensification of pro-Iranian forces in the Arab world, namely in Lebanon.
 In 1982, with the help of advisers from the Islamic Revolutionary Guards Corps, an organization called Hezbollah, that is, the Party of Allah, was formed in Lebanon.
 It set itself the goal of completely eliminating all the remnants of the colonial past in Lebanon and turning the country into an Islamic republic like Iran.
 Gradually, relying on Iranian support, Hezbollah has become one of the most active anti-American and anti-Israeli armed organizations in the Middle East.
 According to the UN Security Council resolution, in May 2000, after the withdrawal of Israeli troops from the territory of Southern Lebanon, Lebanese regular army units were supposed to enter there, but the Lebanese government actually placed the southern areas of the country under the administration of Hezbollah.
 Along the Lebanese-Israeli border, powerful border fortifications were created, platforms for the installation of multiple launch rocket systems were equipped.
 In fact, Hezbollah is a small and well-armed army, staffed by ideologically motivated fighters.
 Israeli security services in 2004 determined the number of Hezbollah in about 4 thousand regular fighters and about 5 thousand reservists.
 Regular units are summarized in 10 motorized and 6 infantry battalions, approximately 200-250 fighters in each.
 Throughout its existence, Hezbollah was used to defend Iranian interests in Lebanon and beyond, and in 2011, due to the outbreak of hostilities in Syria, Hezbollah expressed support for the government of Bashar al-Assad and began to participate in military operations on the side of the Syrian government troops.
 At the same time, Hezbollah stepped up support for the Shiite opposition in Bahrain, which led the king of Bahrain to take a decision to ban Hezbollah in 2013.

 On the territory of Syria, Hezbollah appeared in the spring of 2012, when a small detachment of militants of the organization was transferred to Syria Zeinab in Damascus to protect the Shiite cult site.
 However, by the summer of 2012 More and more numerous reinforcements in the face of the Hezbollah militants began to arrive in Syria.
 It is known that the organization almost independently planned and carried out an operation to liberate the city of Al-Qusaur, which was in the hands of religious extremists.
 During the liberation of the city, at least 200 fighters of Hezbollah were wounded and injured, and the total number of members of the organization who took part in the storming of the city was about 1000 people.
 Further involvement of Hezbollah in the Syrian conflict was provoked by the Salafis themselves.
 After August 17 2013 in the Shiite district of the Lebanese capital of Beirut, an explosion thundered, the victims of which were 27 dead and injured 300, the radical Sunni organization that claimed responsibility for this was a warning to all Hezbollah members and Lebanese Shiites fighting in Syria on Bashar al-Assad’s side.
 After that, the leader of Hezbollah, Sheikh Hassan Nasrallah, said that he was personally ready to go to war in Syria.
 Naturally, after such a statement, the number of Hezbollah fighters fighting in Syria began to grow.
 The organization took control of large areas, focusing primarily on the defense of the towns and villages inhabited by Shiites north of Aleppo and in the south of Syria - in the province of Daraa.
 Hezbollah units were also stationed in the eastern districts of Damascus, in the cities of Idlib and Hama.
 Hezbollah units, together with Syrian government forces, participated in the liberation of the city of Homs and the destruction of the opposition fighters defending it.
 In November, the 2013 Hezbollah took part in hostilities on the Syrian-Lebanese border, with the aim of destroying the rear bases of the militants of the opposition and blocking the channels of aid through Lebanese territory.
 Up until the end of April 2014 units of Hezbollah fought against militants of opposition groups on the Lebanese border, until they achieved a final victory over the enemy and control over border areas.
 Currently, Hezbollah fighters continue to defend a number of Shiite settlements, including those surrounded by Islamic State militants.
 Naturally, such an active participation of the organization in hostilities is reflected in the losses of its personnel, including, including, the top leaders of Hezbollah.
 So, back in September 2012. in Homs, Ali Hussein Nassef (aka Abu Abbas), who commanded all Hezbollah units in Syria, was killed in Homs.
 In January, the 2015 Jihad Mugniyah, the eldest son of the well-known former chief of intelligence and counterintelligence of Hezbollah Imad Mugnii, was killed in the bombing of Israeli aviation.
 Mohammed Isa, who was responsible for Hezbollah’s activities in Syria and Iraq, also died.
-According to the media in Lebanon, since the war in Syria has passed, the fighting killed from 900 to 1800 Hezbollah fighters.

 Of course, Hezbollah is pursuing its goals in Syria, namely, expanding the organization’s area of activity by joining the Syrian Golan Heights to South Lebanon, which is controlled by Hezbollah.
 It turns out that the whole band of the old colonial Levant is under the control of the allied forces - these are the regions inhabited by the Alawite in the region of Latakia and Tartus, southern Lebanon, the Syrian Golan Heights.
 Hezbollah is fighting stubbornly against the Sunni organization Jabhat al-Nusra, which also has a certain influence on the Syrian Golan Heights.
 The ousting of militants of Sunni organizations from the Golan Heights is one of Hezbollah’s priorities.
 The organization also explains its actions by the need to protect the controlled territory from a possible Israeli attack, which is accused by Hezbollah leaders of invading plans for Lebanese and Syrian territories.